-Melt the butter, either in the microwave or over a saucepan of simmering water.
+- Melt the butter, either in the microwave or in a pan set over a low heat.

-Line a muffin tin with paper cases and divide the biscuit mixture evenly between each mould and refrigerate for about 30 minutes.
+- Line a muffin tin with paper cases and divide the biscuit mixture evenly between each mould and refrigerate while you get on with the cream filling.

-Meantime, use an electric mixer to beat the double cream until it holds stiff peaks, then add the sugar and cream cheese and beat until fully incorporated.
+- Meantime, use an electric mixer to beat the double cream until it holds stiff peaks, then add the sugar, lemon extract and cream cheese and beat until fully incorporated.

-Top the biscuits base with the cream cheese mixture, so that each cheesecake is about 2/3 full.
-Refrigerate again for 1-2 hours.
+- Top the biscuits base with the cream cheese mixture, so that each cheesecake is about ⅔ full.
+Refrigerate again.

-The lemon curd can then top each of the cheesecake.
-I
+- The lemon curd can then top each of the cheesecake.

 - The servings can be adjusted by clicking the number next to Servings.

 - And since we talked about patience with letting the mini lemon cheesecakes cool, you must not despair, just about 3-4 hours should do.
 Do use the paper cakes, as they will be a lot easier to remove from the muffin/cupcake tins.
 Plus they get a nice shape too.